Kim Montgomery

 Looking out a window and watching the people walk by or sitting on a bench in a local park and observing strangers may seem an odd, pretentious, ‘writery’ activity straight out of the movies.
 However, noticing people and all their quirks can help create a bank of characters and potential backstories.

 For example, that guy on your university campus who always wears a top hat – what’s his story?
-Maybe he’s a 1000-year-old aristocratic vampire that’s applied to university to assimilate into society, but he’s not quite there yet.
+Maybe he’s a 1000-year-old aristocratic vampire who has applied to university to assimilate into society, but he’s not quite there yet.
 Perhaps he’s a Victorian time traveller?
 What would he be like, what kind of name would fit him?

-The characters you make up for random people on the street, and their respective stories, are at your disposal.
+The characters you make up for random people on the street and their respective stories are at your disposal.

 #3 – Listen to music